Applicants must first apply to the college, then to our program. To receive an application, you will need to attend an information session.

-Writing Skills: Placement into ENGLISH 1100 or completion of ENGL 0190.
+English: Placement into ENGL 1100 or completion of ENGL 0190

-Students who are awarded transfer credit by Columbus State for MATH 1020, ENGL 1100, BIO 1100, or CHEM 0100 will be considered to have met the requirements for the respective coursework.
+Students who are awarded transfer credit by Columbus State for MATH 1025, ENGL 1100, or BIO 1100 will be considered to have met the requirements for the respective coursework.

 Achievement of a minimum GPA of 2.00 on a 4 point scale based on the completion of courses at the college most recently attended or Columbus State Community College.
-A minimum GPA of 2.0 must be maintained throughout the length of the Medical Assisting Program and all Basic (B), General (G) and Technical (T) courses completed with a grade of "C" or above (see Plan of Study).Attendance at a Medical Assisting Information Session for the current application period.
+A minimum GPA of 2.0 must be maintained throughout the length of the Medical Assisting Program and all Technical (T) courses completed with a grade of "C" or above (see Plan of Study).Attendance at a Medical Assisting Information Session for the current application period.